 OUTCOME AND FOLLOW-UP

 After surgery, the patient experienced pain in the surgical area.
 Therefore, he attended another hospital for chemotherapy in September 2018.
 Positron emission tomography–CT showed recurrence of the left mandibular SCC.
-The patient underwent four cycles of chemotherapy successfully.
+The patient successfully underwent four cycles of chemotherapy.

 Discussion

 This case showed low patient compliance, which might lead to missed diagnosis of cancerization.
-Multiple molecular factors and inflammation-cancer chain involved mechanism, and more unknown factors might play crucial roles in the malignant transformation.
-Examination of known factors like expression of p63 and Ki67, although not performed in this case, might provide meaningful indications for early intervention.
+Multiple molecular factors and inflammation-cancer chain involved mechanism, and more unknown factors might play crucial roles in malignant transformation.
+Examination of known factors, such as p63 and Ki67 expression, although not performed in this case, might provide meaningful indications for early intervention.

 Surgeons should be alert to recurrent OOC, which might change with time.
 Furthermore, this patient was diagnosed by pathological examination in 2017 with OOC of the left mandible with mild-to-moderate local proliferation, which was a sign of risk.
 On the whole, we should be more vigilant about OOC, especially recurrent and proliferative OOC.

 The naming and classification of OKC and OOC have been controversial.
 In the 1950s, odontogenic cyst with keratin formation was designated as OKC for the first time.
 Afterwards, researchers found that many other cysts also form keratin; therefore, they were called keratocysts.
 OKC was used to describe a specific cyst in the 1992 classification[6].
 In 2005, there was a controversy between cyst and neoplasm, which involved OKC.
 The WHO working group recommended that OKC should be replaced by keratocystic odontogenic tumor (KCOT) for the following reasons: (1) aggressive behavior; (2) occurrence of a solid variant; (3) possibility of recurrence; and (4) mutations of the PTCH gene[10].
 However, some researchers debated whether gene mutations could be found in other non-neoplastic diseases such as fibrous dysplasia.
 In other words, the genetic variation that influences OKC can also influence other types of cysts that are not defined as neoplasms[10].
-There is also controversy about aggressive behavior of OKC.
+There is also controversy about the aggressive behavior of OKC.
 Therefore, in 2017, the WHO working group renamed KCOT as OKC[6].
 As for OOC, it was found and described as a type of OKC in 1981[11].
 However, because of its different clinical and histological behavior, OOC was accepted as a separate entity in the 2017 classification.

-OOC used to be considered as a variant of OKC and unlikely to recur, there are rare reports about its malignant transformation[3].
-The systematic review by MacDonald-Jankowski[12] in 2010 showed that only 4% of OCC recurred and the average age at first presentation was 35 years.
+OOC used to be considered as a variant of OKC and unlikely to recur, but there are rare reports about its malignant transformation[3].
+The systematic review by MacDonald-Jankowski[12] in 2010 showed that only 4% of OOC recurred and the average age at first presentation was 35 years.
 Although OOC was generally believed to have benign clinical behavior, we have found two case reports of malignant OOCs.
-The first one was a report of OOC with 8 months chronic inflammation, which turned into SCC[13].
+The first one was a report of OOC with 8 mo of chronic inflammation, which turned into SCC[13].
 Kamarthi et al[14] reported a case of OOC that turned into verrucous carcinoma after 1 year of painful swelling of the left maxillary alveolus.
-Beyond that, OOC does not associated with NBCCS, and differs in many aspects from other odontogenic cysts, especially dentigerous cyst and OKC.
-Therefore, oral and maxillofacial surgeons should distinguish OOC from other types of odontogenic cysts and be more alert to the malignant potential of OCC with a history of recurrence and inflammation, and encourage patients to have frequent visits after treatment.
+Beyond that, OOC is not associated with NBCCS, and differs in many aspects from other odontogenic cysts, especially dentigerous cyst and OKC.
+Therefore, oral and maxillofacial surgeons should distinguish OOC from other types of odontogenic cysts and be more alert to the malignant potential of OOC with a history of recurrence and inflammation and encourage patients to have frequent visits after treatment.

 CONCLUSION

-This case report was about chronic progression of recurrent OOC into SCC.
+This case report discussed the chronic progression of recurrent OOC into SCC.
 It revealed that OOC can also be cancerous.
-Surgeons could collect OOC cases for long-term follow-up and examination.
+Surgeons should perform long-term follow-up and examination of OOC cases.

 References